 Dr. Ajay K. Nangia is Professor of Urology at the University of Kansas Medical Center.
 Dr. Nangia received his medical degree from St. Thomas and Guy's Hospital Medical School in London, U.K. He completed 2 years of research at Yale University prior to residency.
 He completed his Urology residency at the University of Pittsburgh Medical Center and a Male Infertility and Microsurgery fellowship at the Cleveland Clinic Foundation in Cleveland, Ohio.
 Dr. Nangia was at Dartmouth-Hitchcock Medical Center in New Hampshire prior to coming to Kansas and the Kansas City area.
 Dr Nangia is a fellowship trained male infertility specialist in the metropolitan Kansas City area with 14 years of experience and national involvement in the field.
 He is one of the leading male infertility specialists nationally and the Kansas, Missouri and the Midwest region.
 He has an extensive experience in male infertility, urological microsurgical reconstruction including vasectomy reversals in the Kansas, Western Missouri, Oklahoma and Nebraska region.
-He also specializes in Men's Health issues as they relate to sexual and reproductive health especially testosterone deficiency, erectile dysfunction and ejaculatory problems.
+He also specializes in Men's Health issues as they relate to sexual and reproductive health especially male contraception, testosterone deficiency, erectile dysfunction and ejaculatory problems.
 He and Dr Broghammer have one of the largest practices in surgical correction for erectile dysfunction (penile prostheses) in the region.
 He also specializes in fertility and sexual dysfunction issues related to spinal cord injuries and pre and post cancer treatment..
-Dr Nangia also has a secondary specialty in stone disease.
+Dr Nangia is a leading national specialist in the field of vasectomies and complications from vasectomies.
+He also has a secondary specialty in stone disease.

 Dr. Nangia was in the 2010 Leadership Class for the American Urological Association; President Elect of the Society of Male Reproduction and Urology and on the Residency Education Committee of the American Society of Reproductive Medicine.
 He is also on the Research Committee of the Society for Assisted Reproductive Technology (SART).
 He is a member of the American College of Surgeons.
 He is past Chair of the Ethics Committee of the American Society of Andrology, and Past-President of the Society for the Study of Male Reproduction (a branch of the American Urological Association), to name a few.
 He is also a liaison with the CDC (Center for Disease Control) for male reproduction.
 He has been named Top Urologist by the Consumer Research Council in 2007, 2009 and 2010; Best Doctors in Kansas City (KC Business Journal) 2011-2014 and America in 2010 and nominated to Who's Who in America in 2010- 2014.